paritytech/up-to-date-action/README.md

           # The previous step generates a token which is used as the input for this action
           GITHUB_TOKEN: ${{ steps.generate_token.outputs.token }}
 ```

+### REQUIRE_AUTO_MERGE

+If **only** Pull Request that have the [`auto-merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) feature enabled should be update.

+It defaults to `true`.

 ## Development
 To work on this app, you require